How to Conduct Your Own Portfolio Makeover

 In addition to checking up on your portfolio's long-term asset allocations, another part of any portfolio review is a check on your liquid reserves.
 Cash yields are miserable, but holding some cash is crucial to ensure that you don't have to tap your investments or resort to otherwise unattractive forms of financing, such as credit cards, to tide you through a financial crunch.
-Having cash on hand is especially crucial today, given all of the uncertainty swirling around the economy and the markets.

 For retired people, I recommend holding six months' to two years' worth of portfolio withdrawals in cash investments; those liquid reserves can provide a spending cushion even if stocks head south or bonds take a powder.
 Retirees whose portfolios are equity-heavy can use rebalancing to top up their liquid reserves.

 For people who are still working, holding three to six months' worth of living expenses in cash is a good starting point when right-sizing liquid reserves.
 Contractors, older workers, and/or people with more specialized and/or higher-paying careers should target a higher amount, closer to a year's worth of liquid reserves.

 Step 5: Assess suballocations, sector positioning, and holdings.

 Your broad asset-class exposure will be the key determinant of how your portfolio behaves.
 But your positioning within each asset class also deserves a closer look.
 Although value and growth are fairly even thus far in 2021, growth has outstripped value by a wide margin over the past five years.
 Check your portfolio's Morningstar Style Box exposure in X-Ray to see if it's tilting disproportionately to growth names.